 The cloud technology that is typically used for remote data storage and IoT device management.
-Cloud computing is commonly connected to edge computing technology.

-cloud operating model
+Cloud computing is commonly connected to edge computing technology. cloud operating model cloud stages of adoption

 In an IT organization, the operating model that is used to build, mature, and optimize one or more cloud environments.
 For more information, see Building your Cloud Operating Model.